JianMeng1/JianMeng1.github.io/_projects/3_project.md

   </div>
 <div>

-In the experimental naming trial, they would see two objects, and they were instructed to type the name of the stimuli objects they had seen in the experimental matching trial.
+<p>In the experimental naming trial, they would see two objects, and they were instructed to type the name of the stimuli objects they had seen in the experimental matching trial.
 The target object in the experimental naming trial is the same one in the experimental matching trial.
-If the participant typed in the same word at the naming trial as the matching trial, this trial is marked as entrained.
+If the participant typed in the same word at the naming trial as the matching trial, this trial is marked as entrained. </p>

   <div class="row justify-content-sm-center">
    <div class="col-sm-8 mt-4 mt-md-0">